usnistgov/oscal-xproc3/README.md

 *Process OSCAL (XML and JSON) easily on a standards-based, portable and open-source XML platform.*

-This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language][oscal], using community-standard [XProc 3.0][xproc] technology.
+This repository serves as a platform for demonstration and development of capabilities in information and data processing in support of [OSCAL, the Open Security Controls and Assessment Language][oscal], using publicly-specified [XProc 3.0][xproc] technology.

-This may include either OSCAL applications, or applications built to be used in OSCAL development.
+This may include either OSCAL applications, or applications built to be used in OSCAL development such as production of OSCAL tools.
 See below and project (folder) readme files for more details.

 Enabling these lightweight, transparent and declarative "logical layers" written in XProc (pipeline step definitions), in XSLT (transformations) and in Schematron (query-based validations) are these excellent libraries (with their dependencies):